What is the New York Scaffold Law?

 - $5,500,000— Settlement for porter of apartment building repairing a light fixture from a defective ladder.

-- $4,093,600— Judicial decision in favor of an electrical contractor and his wife as a result of a fall through a hole at a construction project.
+- $4,093,600— Judicial decision in favor of an electrical contractor and his wife due to a fall through a hole at a construction project.

 - $3,525,000— For a construction supervisor who fell from a makeshift ladder injuring his back.

-- $3,250,000— settlement for an operating engineer who was injured after he fell through an unsecured wooden platform.
+- $3,250,000— settlement for an operating engineer injured after falling through an unsecured wooden platform.

 - $3,225,000— Settlement for a roofer who fell through the roof.